deepakputhraya/site/_posts/2017-04-29-postgresql-backup-and-recovery-with-barman.markdown

 Taking backups is an important administrative task that can have some disastrous consequences if it is not done right.
 The use of RAID configurations in your storage system, replication between nodes, clustering and trusting 100% that your SAN(storage are network) will be up ARE NOT backup strategies.
 These measures are necessary for HA(High availability) but do not replace the necessity of taking backups of our databases.

-There are two different types of backup that can be used with PostgreSQL to implement a good backup and restore strategy
+There are two different types of backup that can be used with PostgreSQL to implement a good backup and restore strategy.

-## Logical backups
+### Logical backups

 They take a snapshot of a database at a given moment.

-#### Backup individual databases or all databases
+- Backup individual databases or all databases
-Backup just the schemas, just the data, individual tables, or the whole database (schemas and data) Create the backup file in proprietary binary format or plain SQL script Can be restored using the pg\_restore utility which also ships with PostgreSQL Does not offer point-in-time recovery (PITR)
+- Backup just the schemas, just the data, individual tables, or the whole database (schemas and data)
+- Create the backup file in proprietary binary format or plain SQL script
+- Can be restored using the pg\_restore utility which also ships with PostgreSQL
+- Does not offer point-in-time recovery (PITR)

-Physical backups:
+### Physical backups

 This type of backup takes copies of the files where the PostgreSQL saves the databases.

-#### Offer point-in-time recovery
+- Offer point-in-time recovery
-Backup the contents of the PostgreSQL data directory and the WAL (Write Ahead Log) files Take larger amounts of disk space
+- Backup the contents of the PostgreSQL data directory and the WAL (Write Ahead Log) files
+- Take larger amounts of disk space
-Use the PostgreSQL pg\_start\_backup and pg\_stop\_backup commands.
+- Use the PostgreSQL pg\_start\_backup and pg\_stop\_backup commands.
 However, these commands need to be scripted, which makes physical backups a more complex process
-Do not back up individual databases, schemas only, etc. It’s an all-or-nothing approach PITR is a good strategy when High availability is not the major reason behind your database backup.
+- Do not back up individual databases, schemas only, etc. It’s an all-or-nothing approach

+PITR is a good strategy when High availability is not the major reason behind your database backup.
 If you cannot afford to loose almost zero data and can afford to have some downtime, then PITR is the approach for you.
 We will be looking at how we can setup a PITR recovery backup for a Postgresql instance using Barman.

 We will be testing this on a Ubuntu machine with PostgreSQL 9.6 and Barman 2.1.
 We will need using three Virtual machines one that would be the database that needs to be backed up, the other machine is where Barman will be installed, and backed-up data would be sitting and the last machine we will be using to restore the database to.
 I will assume that you already have the database up to get started, if you do not you can create a Postgresql 9.6 database and continue forward.